 An exploratory, sequential, mixed-methods investigation was conducted.
 It began with literature review followed by qualitative data gathering in focus groups at a conference and through interviews and continued to quantitative survey research.
 A sequential exploratory pattern was deemed appropriate as there was little extant information about the topics under investigation, which made qualitative investigation and triangulation between data sources then elucidation and validation with a larger sample the preferable approach.
 As an exploratory investigation the overall research questions were broad but included foci within topic areas.
 This discussion addresses a specific subset of ideas, who students at HSIs consider to be role models, which characteristics are important to them in role models and mentors, and their level of interest in mentoring.
 To understand how students at HSIs, and especially the Hispanics at the schools, thought about these constructs, they were asked about: (1) who they identify as role models and mentors, (2) characteristics they desire in role models, (3) their perception of the importance of having a mentor, and (4) characteristics valued in a mentor.

-Literature review was conducted when crafting the project plan and following funding by the National Science Foundation (NSF).
+Secondary research was completed to inform the research process and data collection.
 Data collection occurred in a variety of forms: (1) topic-specific focus groups conducted during each concurrent session of the Consejos Colectivos conference at El Centro College in February of 2018, (2) semi-structured interviews with students and representative stakeholders from groups that had been underrepresented in the focus groups, and (3) surveys of students at HSIs in a seven-state region.
 All research materials and methods were submitted for review and approval by the Institutional Review Board (IRB) at West Texas A&M University (WTAMU).